theolivenbaum/resin/README.md

 ## Final analysis

 The top 100 tokens of this document, in the order of their frequency, making "the" the most important word.
-If you filter out the stop words you see more clearly the main concepts.
+If you filter out some common words, stop words, you see more clearly the main concepts.

 the 346